Prosecutor: Witness told police UVA suspect targeted victims

 In interviews, his father has expressed confusion and astonishment and apologized to the victims' families.

+At the time of that arrest, Jones had two outstanding warrants in connection with a hit-and-run accident with property damage and reckless driving from Petersburg.
+He was convicted of both charges and also given 12-month suspended sentences on both, Hingeley said.

+The university has said Jones’ failure to report the misdemeanor concealed weapon conviction was a consideration in an ongoing review of Jones by its threat-assessment team.
+The university initially said its student affairs office had escalated Jones' case in late October to the University Judiciary Committee, a student-run body that could have enacted disciplinary action.
+But late Tuesday night, a spokesperson confirmed the university had not actually escalated the report and was working on doing so.

-Of the two students who were hospitalized, one was discharged from the medical center Tuesday, according to Eric Swensen, a health system spokesperson.
+Of the two students who were hospitalized, one was discharged from the UVA Medical Center on Tuesday, according to Eric Swensen, a health system spokesperson.

-Family members of Mike Hollins, a running back on the team, have said he underwent a second surgery Tuesday.

-In announcing the cancellation of the game, the university said in a news release that no decision has been made yet about whether UVA will participate in its final game of the season Nov.
-26 against Virginia Tech in Blacksburg.
+A family spokesperson for Mike Hollins, a running back on the team who was shot in the back, said he was showing signs of improvement Tuesday after a second surgery.
+He was removed from a ventilator and was able to visit with family and friends in his hospital room, said Joe Gipson, the chief operating officer of a law firm in Baton Rouge, Louisiana, where Hollins’ mother, Brenda Hollins, works.

 Associated Press writer Sarah Rankin in Richmond, Virginia, contributed to this report.